JscramblerBlog/atom-jscrambler/README.md

 This will configure `atom-jscrambler` for all projects.
-If you wish to have specific parameters for your project create a `.jscramblerrc` on your project folder will the structure described [here](https://github.com/jscrambler/node-jscrambler#rc-configuration) (everything is optional).
+If you wish to have specific parameters for your project create a `.jscramblerrc` on your project folder with the structure described [here](https://github.com/jscrambler/node-jscrambler#rc-configuration) (everything is optional).